Call now

 Inspection and Identification

-• Using protective gear like rubber gloves and a face mask is recommended when handling or inspecting areas for droppings to avoid health risks.
+• Use protective gear like rubber gloves and a face mask when handling or inspecting areas for droppings to avoid health risks.

 • Identifying droppings involves considering their size, shape, color, and location to determine the type of pest present.

-• Early detection of droppings can prevent larger infestations and aid in quick pest control, reducing the potential for property damage and health risks.
+• Early detection of droppings can prevent larger infestations and aid in quick pest control, reducing the potential for property damage and health risks, especially when you understand how to master rodent feces identification.

 • A thorough inspection may reveal other signs of infestation, such as gnaw marks, burrows, or nests, which can confirm the presence of rodents or other pests.